Routine and deep clean your Samsung dishwasher

 For a deep clean, remove the nozzles and filter.
 They should be soaked overnight in distilled white vinegar.

 Distilled white vinegar will remove mineral deposits and grime that have accumulated or are causing an odor.

 Many dishwashers have a removable filter to make cleaning it easier.
 If your model has a removable filter, see the following steps.
 If these steps do not match your model, refer to your user manual for the correct steps.

-Note: If your manual does not provide steps, then your model does not have a removable filter.
+Note: Not all dishwashers have removeable filters.
+If your manual does not provide steps, then your model does not have a removable filter.
 In this case, just clean the bottom of the dishwasher tub everywhere you can reach.

 It is recommended that you clean the filter often.
 This will prevent clogged filter errors, such as 1E (which may look like IE or lE), indicating that water is not going through the filter.

 Here's what to do if you have a removable filter: